 After a need is recognized, the consumer goes for an information search, so as to be able to make the right purchase decision.
-He gathers information about the:

-- (i) Product category and the variations
+He gathers information about the: Product category and the variations.

-- (ii) Various alternatives

-- (iii) Various brands.
+- (i) Various alternatives - (ii) Various brands.

 The amount of information a consumer will gather depends on the following: